Instrumentation & Testing

 (Galvanically isolated bidirectional DC-DC converter module)

-Development of resonant converters with extremely high-power density for the galvanically isolated connection of digital amplifiers (of test systems) to the grid.
-The project is primarily dealing with exploring the limits of the switching frequencies that can be realized in relation to the planar transformers used.
-The high switching frequencies are needed to achieve the desired dynamics in the power flow.
+Development of resonant converters with planar transformers for galvanic isolation of digital amplifiers used in different test systems.
+The principal aim of the project was to explore the limits of the feasible switching frequencies in relation to the planar transformers used.
+The high switching frequencies are required to achieve the desired dynamics in the power flow.

-Development of workflows for the implementation of control algorithms on multi-processor system-on-chip control platforms.
-The goal is to increase system flexibility and to comprehensively improve/support the entire development process.
+Development of workflows for the implementation of control algorithms on multi-processor system-on-chip control platforms for the generation of C code for processors or VHDL for FPGAs from MatLab/Simulink models.
+The aim is to increase system flexibility and to comprehensively improve/support the entire development process in terms of firmware and software.

-Development of different DC-DC as well as DC-AC SiC converter applications with simulation-based analyses for optimizing the switching behavior, power density and efficiency.
-In the project, the possibility of improving the performance of converters by using the wide bandgap technology shall be demonstrated in selected application examples.
+Development of different DC-DC and DC-AC SiC converter applications with the analysis to optimize switching behavior, power density and efficiency.
+In the project, the possibilities for improving the performance of converters using wide-bandgap technology will be demonstrated by means of selected application examples.

 Your contact person